Opla/SmallData-Augmentation-MachineLearning/README.md

 # SmallData-Augmentation-MachineLearning
-Text Augmentation for Machine Learning tasks.
-Small data: How to grow your text dataset for classification ?
+Text augmentation for Machine Learning tasks: How to grow your text dataset for classification?